-- Funding Opportunity Announcements: The OHRA sends announcements about research funding opportunities to the faculty on the Medical Campus when the funding source puts a limit on the number of applications from individual institutions, and then facilitates selection of priority research proposals when necessary.
-In order to successfully assure that we meet all ethical and regulatory expectations, the OHRA works closely with other institutional programs and offices that support clinical research including:
+- Funding Opportunity Announcements: Announcements about research funding opportunities are sent to the faculty on the Medical Campus when the funding source puts a limit on the number of applications from individual institutions.
+A faculty review committee oversees selection of priority research proposals when necessary.
+In order to successfully assure that all ethical and regulatory expectations are met, we work closely with other institutional programs and offices that support clinical research including:

 - The BMC and BU Grants and Contracts Offices;

 - Cancer Clinical Trials Office